 Where the design community meets.

-Product Design Director Joined over 9 years ago Nick has invited Sarah Kahn
+Product Design Director Joined about 10 years ago Nick has invited Sarah Kahn

 I have a license and have been revisiting it every few months since the initial Alphas, but it is too development-centric to use daily IMO.
 I had to learn React and TypeScript in order to be able to use it effectively.
 When using it, I've spent more time creating components and checking functionality than I did designing.
 It's frustrating to build out a component to a high level of functionality to then find out it's incompatible with your own react-based applications, as well.